Brax1000/Brax1000/README.md

 <div align="center">

-> 🟡 *""The only way to learn a new programming language is by writing programs in it.""* — Dennis Ritchie
+> 🟡 *"The only way to learn a new programming language is by writing programs in it."* — Dennis Ritchie

 </div>